oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

          boolean

    Description
-         Whether to send the additional notification e-mails to the organizers or not.
+         Whether to send the additional notification emails to the organizers or not.
 Additional notification mails are sent if for example an event gets full.